• OVERVIEW

 The information below outlines the prerequisite requirements for entry into the BSN program.
 The courses are a combination of the general education necessary to award a bachelor’s degree, as well as those that are common to nursing programs as required by the California Board of Registered Nursing.
 Transfer students will find many similarities between our requirements and those of other nursing programs in the Bay Area.
 We believe these are the courses that lead to successful careers in nursing.

-All prerequisite courses must be completed with a grade of “C” or better by the start of the program.
-Although it is acceptable to have courses planned or in progress, it is in the student's best interest to have as many courses completed as possible at the time of application.
+All prerequisite courses must be completed with a grade of C or better by the start of the program.
+Although it is acceptable to have courses planned or in progress, it is in the student’s best interest to have as many courses completed as possible at the time of application.
 It is not possible to complete any prerequisites concurrently with the BSN program.
-Courses may only be repeated once.

 Prerequisite Requirement, Semester Units (except as otherwise specified)